Bac1314/APIExample_AgoraRTM2x/README.md

 - Interactive games
 - Real-time IoT event sharing

-If you have any requests, feel free let send us a
+If you have any requests/ideas, feel free to let me know.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>